Mondragón

+Toponymy

+The current official name of the municipality is Arrasate/Mondragón.
+This dual designation resolves a dispute that dates back several decades and establishes that the municipality is called both Arrasate and Mondragón in either of the two official languages, Spanish or Basque.
+In Basque, the term Mondragoe is also used, a Basque adaptation derived from the Romance Mondragón.

 Economic and historical significance

 The town is best known as the birthplace of the Mondragon Corporation, the world's largest worker cooperative, whose foundation was inspired in the 1940s by the Catholic priest José María Arizmendiarrieta.
 In 2002 the MCC contributed 3.7% to the total GDP of the Basque Country and 7.6% to the industrial GDP.

 The valley of the High Deba where the town is located enjoyed a high level of employment in the 1980s while the rest of the Basque industrial areas suffered from the steel crisis.

 Noted poverty expert and sociology professor Barbara J. Peters of Stony Brook Southampton has studied the incorporated and entirely resident-owned town of Mondragón.
 "In Mondragón, I saw no signs of poverty.
 I saw no signs of extreme wealth," Peters said.
 "I saw people looking out for each other….
 It's a caring form of capitalism."

 The spa at Santa Águeda (now a psychiatric hospital) was the location of the 1897 murder of Spanish monarchist politician Antonio Cánovas del Castillo by Michele Angiolillo.